reactioncommerce/reaction-docs/developer/tutorial/plugin-layouts-3.md

 A common mistake that people make is that they see `Template.dynamic template=layoutHeader` and assume they can change the name of the template there.
 In this context `layoutHeader` is **not** the name of the template but the name of the **variable** that contains the template.
 Changing the name here will break this functionality.
-It's confusing because the name of the variable and the name of the template here are the same so it's an easy mistake to me.
+It's confusing because the name of the variable and the name of the template here are the same so it's an easy mistake to make.

 In order to change our default layout, we need add a record to the **registry** for our package.
 We also need to add a special `defaults.js` that will add some global options.